Maximality of Laplacian Algebras, with Applications to Invariant Theory: Laplacian algebras are maximal

 \section{Laplacian algebras are maximal}

-This \todo{changed this paragraph in response to Alexander's comment} section is devoted to the proof of Theorem \ref{MT:maximality}, given in Subsection \ref{SS:maximality}.
+This section is devoted to the proof of Theorem \ref{MT:maximality}, given in Subsection \ref{SS:maximality}.
 To fix notations and for the sake of completeness, the definitions and basic facts needed in the proof are laid out in the first four subsections.
 The material in Subsections \ref{SS:polynomials} and \ref{SS:harmonic} is well-known, see for example \cite[Exercise 12(e), page 118]{HoweTan} or \cite[Introduction, Section 3]{HelgasonGGA}.
 The material in Subsections \ref{SS:laplacian} and \ref{SS:maximal} is either contained in, or follows easily from, \cite{MR19}.